 The Amazon Marketplace can be a fantastic platform for small businesses to sell their products.
 But financing aside, selling on Amazon has some downsides.

-There are so many reasons to start your own company, but one of the perks of owning a small business is the ability to be your own boss and control your company’s decisions.
-When signing up for an Amazon Seller Account, many business owners find that they struggle to maintain the ability to build their own brand.
+There are so many reasons to start your own company, but one of the biggest perks of owning a small business is the ability to be your own boss and control your company’s decisions.
+When signing up for an Amazon Seller Account, however, many business owners find that they struggle to maintain the ability to build their own brand.

 Selling on Amazon emphasizes the products sold, rather than the company that sells them.
 A consumer could easily know everything about the product that they just bought on Amazon, but not even remember the name of the company that made it.
 Essentially, Amazon gets the credit for providing a stellar product—not your business.

-Amazon already charges you for each sale you make on their marketplace.
-And if you’re a larger seller, you also have to pay a monthly membership fee.
+Amazon already charges you for each sale you make on their marketplace—and if you’re a larger seller, you also have to pay a monthly membership fee.

-Amazon will take the same amount of money from your account, no matter how well or poorly your sales are doing.
+Plus, Amazon will take the same amount of money from your account, no matter how well or poorly your sales are doing.
 So, if your account balance can’t keep up with the fixed monthly deductions, your business’s financials will take a hit.